 Just looking at the race and class options alone can already stir up a ton of fantastic thoughts and possibilities.
 What came to mind right away for me: A simulacra that was genetically engineered to be the perfect cyber-noir detective, now trying to track the case of their own creation.
 An android medic that feels like a walking talking WebMD, diagnosing cancer and terrible maladies over minor symptoms.
 A hybrid catgirl/catboi idol taking over the charts with their phenomenal jpop.
 And a Cyborg Gearhead who interfaces with their sweet motorcycle directly and converses with it like a close friend.

 And much like the races a lot of attention has gone into balancing out the classes.
 Hacker’s may be a stand in for wizards but the balance is so much better because of the nature of their hacking and the way the class is designed.
 A cybermonk is able to eschew many of the weaknesses and flaws of the traditional monk class, and even the Idol is given abilities that allow it to shine, and the game’s reduced reliance on direct combat is perfectly highlighted by the class.

 If your book or homebrew contains major categories like this, pay a lot of attention to how they’re presented, make them easy to find and easy to understand.
 If you can tell half as much to your reader as Interface Zero than you’ve started off strong.
-Keep a cybereye open on the worldnet for my next article where I’ll keep talking about this book, and the pitfalls and benefits of referencing, using and lifting mechanics from core.
-It’ll be more interesting than it sounds really.
+Keep a cybereye on this game and it's developers.